Risk BowTie Method

 Although useful as a visual metaphor or illustration of risk controls, we magnify the power of the BowTie method when used in a table.
 This level of analysis is only worth the effort for major projects or enterprise risk assessments.

-In a table, the BowTie model moves the left to right ’Source to Consequence’ elements to a top-to-bottom format.
+The BowTie model moves the left to right ’Source to Consequence’ elements to a top-to-bottom format in a table.
 Each part in the BowTie can then be linked to specific controls.
 This is best done by creating a separate list of controls because many controls relate to more than one escalation factor or barrier.

 The following example highlights one approach in which a BowTie table might produce a comprehensive evaluation of a risk event.